Mia Freedman: Personal life

 In 1998, Freedman married Jason Lavigne, with whom she has three children.
 In 1999, Freedman had a miscarriage and spent two years in therapy, separated from Lavigne.
 In 2020, it was reported that Freedman and Lavigne purchased an AUD12.75 million house in Point Piper.

 In 2021, Freedman was diagnosed with attention deficit hyperactivity disorder (ADHD).
 Freedman disclosed this one year later, in September 2022, in a 2-part essay published on the website Mamamia and in an episode of the No Filter podcast.
-Previously, in 2015 Freedman disclosed in an interview that she suffers from an anxiety disorder.
+Previously, in 2015 Freedman disclosed in an interview that she has an anxiety disorder.

 In 2023, Freedman's son Luca Lavigne married Mamamia executive editor Jessie Stephens.
 The couple's first child, Freedman's grand-daughter, Luna, was born later that year.